Integralist/integralist.co.uk/content/posts/python-asyncio.md

 done
 ```

-> Notice we didn't need to import `asyncio` to use the `.sleep` function, that's because the REPL has been started with that module.
+> Notice the REPL automatically executes `import asyncio` when starting up so we're able to use any `asyncio` functions (such as the `.sleep` function) without having to manually type that import statement ourselves.

 ## Concurrent Functions